julieqiu/exp/librarian/README.md

 The `--commit` flag can be used to run `git commit` with a preformatted commit message.

-### Update all client libraries
+### Generate all client libraries

 ```
-librarian update --all
+librarian generate --all
 ```

 Scans for all `.librarian.yaml` files and regenerates all libraries.
 Each